Who we are

 Mark Tortorich is the Vice President for Northern California Service Delivery with Kaiser Permanente’s National Facilities Services.
 In this capacity, Mark oversees a 400-person staff supporting capital facilities projects, clinical technology, facilities operations, and real estate acquisition.
 The 10-year strategic plan incorporates cashflows between $1B and $2B annually.
 Prior to joining Kaiser, Mark was the Vice President for Real Estate Design and Construction for Stanford Health Care and Lucile Packard Children’s Health at Stanford.
 An architecture graduate from California Polytechnic State University in San Luis Obispo, Mark is a Fellow of the American Institute of Architects and an Executive Leadership Team member for the American Heart Association’s Hard Hats for Heart campaign.

-Senior Executive Vice President, General Counsel and Secretary for Bank of the West
+Retired Senior Executive Vice President, General Counsel and Secretary for Bank of the West

 Vanessa has deep expertise in financial services, legal, governance and risk mitigation.
 From 2006 until her retirement in October 2020, she served as Senior Executive Vice President, General Counsel and Secretary of Bank of the West where she led the legal, regulatory regulations and corporate secretary functions, and previously managed the areas of corporate social responsibility and an integrated security program including information and physical security and fraud prevention.
 Prior to joining Bank of the West, Vanessa served as Senior Vice President, General Counsel and Secretary of Catellus Development Corporation, a publicly traded real estate company.
 She began her legal career in private practice in Atlanta, Georgia.
 Vanessa holds a bachelor's degree from the University of North Carolina, Chapel Hill and a law degree from the University of California Berkeley School of Law.